 The orthonormalization of a set of high-dimensional vectors serves as basis for many algorithms in numerical linear algebra and other fields of science and engineering.
 The Gram-Schmidt process (GS) is one of the easiest and most powerful methods to perform this task.

-The numerical stability of the standard implementations of GS, which are the classical Gram-Schmidt algorithm (CGS) and the modified Gram-Schmidt algorithm (MGS), were analyzed in~\cite{bjorck1967solving,abdelmalek1971round}.
-The analysis of CGS was improved in~\cite{giraud2005loss,giraud2005rounding}.
-In~\cite{abdelmalek1971round,giraud2005rounding,leon2013gram,smoktunowicz2006note} the authors discussed more sophisticated variants of the GS process and in particular the classical Gram-Schmidt algorithm with re-orthogonalization (CGS2).
-Versions of GS process well-suited for modern extreme-scale computational architectures were developed in~\cite{swirydowicz2018low,malard1994efficiency}.
+The numerical stability of the standard implementations of GS, which are the classical Gram-Schmidt algorithm (CGS) and the modified Gram-Schmidt algorithm (MGS), were analyzed in~\parencite{bjorck1967solving,abdelmalek1971round}.
+The analysis of CGS was improved in~\parencite{giraud2005loss,giraud2005rounding}.
+In~\parencite{abdelmalek1971round,giraud2005rounding,leon2013gram,smoktunowicz2006note} the authors discussed more sophisticated variants of the GS process and in particular the classical Gram-Schmidt algorithm with re-orthogonalization (CGS2).
+Versions of GS process well-suited for modern extreme-scale computational architectures were developed in~\parencite{swirydowicz2018low,malard1994efficiency}.